 If date schedule 00 is programmed, the feature will be disabled (schedule is never active).
 If date schedule 01 is programmed, the feature will be always on (schedule is always active).

-For more information regarding date schedule programming, please refer to your PC4010/4020 Installation Manual, "Date Schedules".
+For more information regarding date schedule programming, please refer to your PC4010/4020 v3.0 Installation Manual, section 14.1 "Date Schedules".

 There are 11 access door features which can be scheduled.
 They are as follows:

 Postpone Arm Schedule